Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Background and Related Work

-Overall, although prior VIS4ML systems have effectively supported model understanding across domains, MU introduces distinctive challenges for visual analytics.
-To address this gap, we present a visual analytics system that enables a unified workflow for the comparative evaluation of MU methods, thereby advancing research in this emerging field.
+To address this distinct design space, \rev{we present a visual analytics system that formalizes these elements into a unified workflow} for the comparative evaluation of MU methods, thereby advancing research in this emerging field.